 During the winter of 2020, a pole-dipole (n=20) induced polarization survey, designed to test the deeper bedrock, was initiated in the vicinity of the fault hosting the Faramir showing, to identify chargeability (IP) anomalies indicative of the more mineralized parts of the Cu-Mo system.
 About 50% of the survey was completed before it had to be interrupted due to the COVID-19 crisis.

-Within the survey grid, the IP line located furthest to the southeast shows a deep chargeability anomaly in the fault zone, which may represent a more strongly mineralized part of the system.
+The IP line located furthest to the southeast shows a deep chargeability anomaly along the fault zone, which may correspond to a more strongly mineralized part of the system.
 The remainder of the IP survey, totalling approximately 20 kilometres, will be completed during the winter of 2021, in preparation for a possible drilling program in the summer of 2021.

-The Faramir showing is a new copper-molybdenum occurrence where 4 grab samples yielded an average grade of 0.17% Cu, with a maximum grade of 0.34% Cu and locally anomalous molybdenum values (up to 0.02% Mo).
-The showing consists of disseminated chalcopyrite in highly altered granite with strong quartz, chlorite, ankerite and epidote veining.
-The showing appears to be associated with a late brittle fault trending NW-SE, which is clearly visible on regional aeromagnetic maps.
+The Faramir showing is a new copper-molybdenum showing, where 4 grab samples yielded an average grade of 0.17% Cu, reaching 0.34% Cu, with locally anomalous molybdenum values (up to 0.02% Mo).
+The showing consists of disseminated chalcopyrite in strongly altered granite injected with quartz-chlorite-ankerite-epidote veining.
+The showing appears to be associated with a late brittle fault trending NW-SE, clearly outlined in regional aeromagnetic data.
 A total of 22 granitoid boulders with chalcopyrite mineralization were also discovered in the vicinity (Boromir boulder field).
-These boulders are strongly altered and exhibit intense veining (quartz, chlorite, epidote, ankerite).
-Grab samples yielded an average grade of 0.12% Cu, with a maximum grade of 0.45% Cu (sample S410734).
+These boulders are strongly altered and injected with intense quartz-chlorite-epidote-ankerite veining.
+Grab samples yielded an average grade of 0.12% Cu, reaching 0.45% Cu (sample S410734).
 These boulders are very similar to the Faramir showing and are scattered over an area of approximately 1 kilometre by 500 metres.
 They are interpreted as being derived from the same fault zone as the Faramir showing.
 These new showings and boulders are considered as the external zone (propylitic alteration) of a magmatic-hydrothermal system.

 New targets from the 3D model and drilling campaign (2,500 m) to come in 2021